-Most expats who are not preparing to retire in Fiji, will move to the country for a short-term assignment.
-Therefore expats are more likely to rent than buy accommodation in the interim.
+Most expats who are not retirees in Fiji usually only move to the country on a short-term assignment.
+Expats are therefore more likely to rent than buy accommodation in Fiji.

-Regardless of what type of accommodation expats are looking for and the duration of the stay, it's important that they familiarise themselves with the processes for renting property in Fiji before they move.
+Regardless of what type of accommodation expats are looking for and the duration of their stay, they should familiarise themselves with the property rental processes in Fiji before relocating.

 Types of accommodation in Fiji

-Expats will find a range of accommodation types in Fiji, from free-standing houses and villas to apartment blocks.
-It's common for accommodation to come furnished or partly furnished.
+Expats will find a diverse range of accommodation types in Fiji, from freestanding houses and villas to apartment blocks.
+It is common for housing to come furnished or semi-furnished.

 While there is high-quality rental accommodation in Fiji, expats should note there may be a shortage of suitable properties, especially during the high season.
 Most expats live and work in Nadi, Suva or the island's main resorts.
-They can be pricey, so expats should try negotiating for a housing allowance during salary negotiations with their employer.
+Though, they can be pricey, so expats should request a housing allowance during salary negotiations with their employer.

 Finding accommodation in Fiji

-It's a good idea for expats to make use of a real estate agent in their search for accommodation, as they will have invaluable local knowledge of the housing market and rental process in Fiji.
-If choosing to go it alone, expats can instead try their luck with online property portals and the classified sections of local newspapers.
+It is a good idea for expats to enlist the services of a real-estate agent in their search for accommodation in Fiji.
+They typically have invaluable knowledge of the local housing market and rental processes.
+If choosing to go it alone, expats can try their luck with online property portals such as myFijianHome.

 Renting accommodation in Fiji

-When signing a lease, it's important that expats make sure they fully understand the terms of the contract.
-Take note of any special conditions – for example, whether the cost of utilities is included in the rental price or paid separately.
+When signing a lease, expats must thoroughly read the agreement to ensure they fully understand the terms of the contract.
+They should also note any special conditions, such as the cost of utilities and whether it's included in the rental price or billed separately.

-Expats will need to pay a deposit as well as their first month's rent before moving in.
-The deposit is usually the equivalent of one month's rent, though some landlords ask for as much as six months.
+House hunters will need to pay a deposit and the first month's rent before moving in to secure a property.
+The deposit is usually the equivalent of one month's rent, though some landlords may ask for as much as six months.

 The full deposit should be returned at the end of the lease period as long as there is no damage to the property beyond normal wear and tear.
 Expats are encouraged to take inventory of the state of the property before moving in to ensure they are not erroneously held responsible for any damage.

 Safety and security

 Safety in Fiji can be an issue for expats, thanks to the wealth gap in the country, which has driven crime up.
-Home invasions happen, so expats must prioritise living in a good area and security features like high fences and alarm systems important.
+Home invasions happen, so expats must prioritise living in a good area with robust security features such as fences and burglar alarms.
 Many expats also employ guards, which creates the need for a guard house and toilet at the front gate.

-Properties also need to be cyclone-proof and have back-up generators for when the power goes out.
-The electricity supply is unreliable, even in Suva.
+Properties should also be cyclone-proof and have back-up generators, as Fiji’s electricity supply is unreliable, even in Suva.
 Voltage variations, surges and blackouts are commonplace, especially during heavy rains.